cloudtrack/amznbin/README.md

 We solve two tasks,
 1. Count: Predict the number of items in the image
-2. Classify: Predict the what item is contained in the image
+2. Classify: Predict what item is contained in the image

 To reduce the complexity of the tasks and training time,
 1. We use images with only one kind of item. - this enables us to solve classify task as a single classification task